ironbar/orangutan/reports/04_Modeling.md

 Another improvement could be to add a HUD overlay over the game that will help to aim correctly at the goal.
 Also a button to stop the game and save could help to give more weight to certain aspects of the game.

 I will solve those problems iteratively, checking that solving one of them does not hurt the others.

+##### Better aiming at goals

+By using the hud I have played around 57 games and the model seems to be much accurate than previously.

 ### Results